jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

 That improves our time to 1.06 seconds.

 Instruments shows that we are using up to 6 threads.
+That's puzzling because my iMac Pro has 36 hardware threads.
 I believe parallelism is being limited to 6 threads due to `String(contentsOf: url)` being limited to fetching no more than 6 simultaneous requests from a single host.

-We can refactor `scrapeHouseplants` to use URLSession:
+We can refactor `scrapeHouseplants` to use URLSession directly:

 ```swift
 func fetch(url: URL)-> String {